dojo/docs/dojo/store.rst

 sort - Follows the Dojo Data sort definition queryOptions - Follows the Dojo Data queryOptions definition

-put(object, options) - Saves the given object. options.overwrite
+* put(object, options) - Saves the given object. options.id (optional) indicates the identifier.

-indicates if the object should be a new object or an update (or either if overwrite is not included).
+* add(object, options) - Create a new object. options.id (optional) indicates the identifier.

-delete(id) - Delete the object by id.
+* delete(id) - Delete the object by id.

-transaction() - Starts a transaction and returns a transaction object.
+* transaction() - Starts a transaction and returns a transaction object.
-The transaction object should include: commit() - Commits all the changes that took place during the transaction. abort() - Aborts all the changes that took place during the transaction.
+The transaction object should include:

+** commit() - Commits all the changes that took place during the transaction.

+** abort() - Aborts all the changes that took place during the transaction.

 Note that a store user might not call transaction() prior to using put, delete, etc. in which case these operations effectively could be thought of as  "auto-commit" style actions.

 Store properties:

-idProperty - Name of the property to use as the identifier
+* idProperty - Name of the property to use as the identifier

-data - If the store has a collection of cached objects, it can make this available in this property.
+* data - If the store has a collection of cached objects, it can make this available in this property.
 This is included so an additional layer could add referential integrity cleanup on object deletion (which is a pain to implement).

-The following methods are defined as possible methods available on the objects returned by the store.
+The following methods are defined as possible methods available on the objects returned by the store (once again, they are optional).
 These methods should *not* be the object's own properties (hasOwnProperty(methodName) should return false), but rather should be inherited from one of the object's prototypes).
 This is to ensure ease of enumeration of data properties.
 Once again, all of these methods are optional, and all may return promises if the operation will be performed asynchronously:

-get(property) - Returns the value of the given property.
+* get(property) - Returns the value of the given property.
 Normally property values can be accessed with normal JavaScript member expresions (object.property -> value), but if get() is implemented, than get(property) should be used to retrieve property values.
 This allows for lazy evaluation of properties.

-set(property, value) - Sets the property value.
+* set(property, value) - Sets the property value.
 Normally property values can be mutated with normal JavaScript member expresions (object.property = value), but if set() is implemented, than set(property, value) should be used to modify property values.